 Lawrence, who was caught red-handed at Bali airport with 2,1kg of heroin strapped to her legs and back in April, faces the death penalty if convicted.

 Lawrence is among nine Australians, dubbed the “Bali Nine,” on trial in the Denpasar court over the alleged attempt to smuggle a total of 11,2kg of heroin to Australia.
+They face the death penalty if convicted.

 The arrests of the “Bali Nine” sparked controversy in Australia after it emerged that Australian police had tipped off their Indonesian counterparts, even though Canberra opposes the death sentence. – AFP